microsoft/yardl/docs/matlab/language.md

 Keys are required to be scalar primitive types.

-These map to the Matlab `dictionary` type.
+These map to the MATLAB `dictionary` type.

 :::info Note

-Matlab's `dictionary` type was introduced in Matlab r2022b, effectively replacing the `containers.Map` type.
+MATLAB's `dictionary` type was introduced in MATLAB r2022b, effectively replacing the `containers.Map` type.
 The `containers.Map` does not provide sufficient support for yardl types (including primitive strings) as keys or values.